 Prerequisites, H.E.
-77, 78 or equivalent.
-Application of cookery to large quantity preparation.
-Meal planning for various types of food service.
-Practice in using labor-saving devices of modern institutional kitchens.
-Techniques of buying food in large quantity.
-The facilities of the student dining halls and the school lunch program are available for laboratory assignment.
+77, 78, 98 or equivalent.
+Meal planning, techniques of food buying and application of cookery principles to large quantity food service.
+The facilities of student dining halls and the school lunch program are used as practice laboratories.

 288. CREATIVE PROBLEMS IN DRESS DESIGN.
-(Summer Session only.)
+(Summers only.)
 Four hours credit.